-Three more of the industry's best and brightest minds forecast trends that are transforming healthcare marketing and will shape strategies into the future.
+Three more of the industry’s best and brightest minds forecast trends that are transforming healthcare marketing and will shape strategies into the future.

 It’s important that marketers continuously stay on top of new developments, technologies, tools and trends that are transforming healthcare marketing.
 Below, you can explore sentiment and perspective from three healthcare thought leaders.
 They identify future healthcare marketing trends they believe will have the greatest impact on strategies in the years ahead.

 Lisa McCluskey, Vice President, Marketing & Communications, CHI Memorial